Wolfsburg

-Wolfsburg is famous as the location of Volkswagen AG's headquarters and the world's biggest car plant.
+Wolfsburg is famous as the location of Volkswagen AG's headquarters and, until it was overtaken by Tesla Gigafactory Texas in 2022, the world's biggest car plant.
 The Autostadt is a visitor attraction next to the Volkswagen factory that features the company's model range: Audi, Bentley, Bugatti, Ducati, Lamborghini, MAN, Neoplan, Porsche, Scania, SEAT, Škoda Auto and Volkswagen Commercial Vehicles.
 Wolfsburg is one of the few German cities built during the first half of the 20th century as a planned city.
-From its founding on 1 July 1938 as a home for workers producing the "KdF-"Wagen" until 25 May 1945, the city was called Stadt des KdF-Wagens bei Fallersleben.
+From its founding on 1 July 1938 as a home for workers producing the KdF-Wagen until 25 May 1945, the city was called Stadt des KdF-Wagens bei Fallersleben.
 In 1972, the population first exceeded 100,000.
 In 2019, the GRP was €188,453 per capita.